JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 Fully Connected Layers
 ---
 After testing various implementations of the number of fully connected layers and the number of connections each one hold, I ened up using four fully connected layers.
-The model concludes with a single output neruon that denotes a steering angle, as this driving challenge is a regression one, not classification.
+The model concludes with a single output neruon that denotes a normalized steering angle value.
 I found that the number of neurons made no significant impact on the performance of the car, although increasing the number of neurons also increased training time.
 Ultimately, the goal is to decrease the number of neruons in each subsequent layer until the desired number is reached: 512 -> 100 -> 50 -> 10 -> 1

 Drop Out Layers
 ---